 “I liked that bartender, graverobber,” the creature who had been known for so many centuries as Fahsteth spoke flatly, without looking over his shoulder or looking up.
 His gaze remained centered almost mournfully on his metal cup.
 “He really knew how to mix a good Pasca.
 You know how hard that is to find?”

-The tender in question, a gray-skinned humanoid with squid-like tentacles at his mouth and three eyes, had been standing ramrod straight for the past few minutes.
+The being in question, a gray-skinned humanoid with squid-like tentacles at his mouth and three eyes, had been standing ramrod straight for the past few minutes.
 At those words, he collapsed like a puppet whose strings had been cut, hitting the floor like so much (literally) dead weight.